CloudLabs-Samples/JFrog-Pilot/Lab/step_4.md

    > Note: The Default Deployment Repository is the repository that the npm dependencies you build will be pushed to.
 Keep the rest of the default settings.

    ![](image/screenshot5.webp)

+Once you have completed the above steps, you can move on to the next page.